bpmaurya3/NYTest/README.md

     > Models
 - This increases the readability of the code, and helps to maintain for future purpose.
 - Reason for choosing MVVM is, as it provides better decoupling of the UI and business logic.
 This decoupling results in thin, flexible, and easy-to-read view controller classes in iOS.
 - Normally we choose design pattern for the reason to make life easier of the developer.
 I would rather say that these are the reusable solutions to common problems in software design.
-To support my point, I have used TableViewDataSource.swift to reuse the logic.
-- Refer file name => mvvm Block diagram.png
 - Completed the Manual Testing thoroughly added Unit test.

 # Additional Functionality